 Journal of Biomechanics

-Vallabhajosula, Srikant; Yentes, Jenna M.; and Stergiou, Nicholas, "Frontal joint dynamics when initiating stair ascent from a walk versus a stand" (2012).
+Vallabhajosula, Srikant; Yentes, Jenna M.; and Stergiou, Nikolaos, "Frontal joint dynamics when initiating stair ascent from a walk versus a stand" (2012).
 Journal Articles.
 63.